saiharshanani/Recipy/README.md

 #### Production stage:
 With the help of webpack and npm configuring to the development stage and production, the development stage was done through a local server.
 All the models and views have a separate js file which helps to import and export required functions.
-All these separate js files are combined into the single file as bundle.js which is production-ready.
+All these separate js files are combined into the single file as bundle.js which is production-ready. npm helps to install all the required packages using "npm install" command.

 #### Techniques Implemented:
 * Model View Controller architecture.